snastase/module-test/index.md

 snastase@princeton.edu

 **Schedule**
-September 5 to November 14
+September 19 to November 21
 Thursdays, 2:30&ndash;4:00 pm

-**Target audience:** Graduate students and postdocs in psychology and neuroscience with basic programming experience.
+**Target audience:** Graduate students, research assistants, lab managers, and postdocs in psychology and neuroscience with basic programming experience.

-**Prerequisites**: Make sure you have an account on the server and are familiar with logging in.
+**Prerequisites:** Make sure you have an account on the server and are familiar with logging in.
 Bring your laptop!

 Over the course of this training program, we’ll introduce concepts and tools